 THOMAS: A nice, well-intentioned single man, dressed nicely in slacks, dress shirt, sports coat.
 Wears a yellow rose pinned to his lapel.
-He is nervous because this is is his first date in years, through an online dating site, and he wants to make a good impression.
-But he tries too hard to please, makes a few mistaken assumptions, and gets everything all wrong.

 ELLIE: A free-spirited single woman who came of age in the 1960s.
-Dressed for a first date, with a touch of flair.
-In personality she is an outspoken, take-charge sort of woman, who is willing to speak her mind.
+Dressed for a first date, with a touch of flair, outspoken, take-charge sort of woman.

 TILLY: A free-spirited single woman who came of age in the 1960s.
-Dressed for a first date, with a bit of colorful unconventionality.
-She is friendly and flirtations, and hopes her date will live up to her expectations.
+Dressed for a first date, with a bit of colorful unconventionality, friendly and flirtations.